The Mary Magdalene Project

 Witness & Abiding

 I offer “Mary Magdalene As Role Model for the Spiritual Journey” as retreats and quiet days.
-Details here for Upcoming 2018 Retreat.
+Details here for Upcoming Retreats.

-Mary Magdalene as disciple, witness, and prophet is one of our strongest role models for understanding the elements that emerge as one enters into a spiritual journey.
-By her Healing, she directs us to the knowledge that through the Spirit we are drawn into community and relationship with God: one that is characterized by recognition, healing and forgiveness.
-Her anointing ministry demonstrates the activity of Discernment, which calls us to encounter the Spirit unfolding in each moment and in one another.
+Mary Magdalene as disciple, witness, and prophet is one of our strongest role models for understanding the elements that emerge on a spiritual journey.
+Her healing by Jesus directs us to the knowledge that through the Spirit we are drawn into community and relationship with God: one that is characterized by recognition, healing and forgiveness.
+Her anointing of Jesus demonstrates the activity of Discernment, which calls us to encounter the Spirit unfolding in each moment and in one another.
 Mary Abiding at the tomb shows us how to enter into the time, silence and contemplation that allows for the movement of Spirit.
 Dwelling in these new patterns of behavior guides us to re-remembering our inner nature, orients us to turning points in our lives, and where we return to find the Source.
 Mary’s prophetic voice, “I have seen the Lord” directs us to the knowledge that this indwelling of the Spirit is intended and extended for community: that God abides in us and we in God.

 The Mary Magdalene Project is based on my Master Thesis and was funded in part through a grant awarded by The Episcopal Evangelism Society in 2010.